ibexa/documentation-developer/docs/tutorials/field_type/3_implement_the_tweet_type_class.md

 Storage of Field Type data is done through the persistence layer (SPI).

-Field Types use their own Value objects to expose their contents using their own domain language.
+Field Types use their own value objects to expose their contents using their own domain language.
 However, to store those objects, the Type needs to map this custom object to a structure understood by the persistence layer: `PersistenceValue`.
-This simple value object has three properties:
+`PersistenceValue` is a simple value object that has three properties:

 - `data` - standard data, stored using the storage engine's native features
 - `externalData` - external data, stored using a custom storage handler